A work-in-progress of literary criticism masquerading as a web site

 investigation firm made up of employees with various psychic

-concern – the world seems to be altering and deteriorating in
+pressing concern – the world seems to be altering and

-settings.
-Some fundamental change in the basic texture of
+other unexpected settings.
+Some fundamental change in the

-reality is apparently underway.
-Could it be that this odd
+basic texture of reality is apparently underway.
+Could it be

-consumer product Ubik has something to do with all this?
+that this odd consumer product Ubik has something to do with

 This is conceptual fiction at a very high pitch, indeed.
 Fifty